Federal employees who are watching the saga of the 2006 pay raise will take heart in a new development.

 We have also reported on a proposal in the House of Representatives to save money and reduce the federal deficit by changing the way in which the annuity payments for future federal retirees would be calculated.
 Under this proposal, the annuity payment would be calculated based on the “high five” for an employee’s earning years instead of the “high three” years.
 (See “High Three” to “High Five”?)

 As of this writing, neither of the two proposals outlined above has passed into law.
 Readers have reacted vehemently to both proposals.
-You can see for yourself by checking out the comments on the proposal in the Senate to freeze the 2006 salary for federal employees.

 The office of Senator John Ensign (R-NV) told Government Executive late last week that the Senator will “absolutely” introduce a separate bill or an amendment to stop the federal employee pay raise in 2006.

 The reality is that neither of these proposals, insofar as the impact on federal employee retirement or the 2006 pay raise, are likely to be passed into law.
 Both the House and the Senate have passed a bill that authorizes a 3.1 percent pay raise for federal employees next year.
 A few readers have written in with the opinion that it is too late for Congress to stop the pay raise for next year because it is in one of the bills passed by both chambers in Congress.

 And, while the fact the 3.1 percent raise is in a bill passed by both chambers increases the likelihood the pay raise will become final, Congress is still working on the budget.
 At the time of this writing, anything is still possible.
 Senator Ensign’s pledge to introduce an amendment or new bill to halt the pay freeze is an indication the issue is not completely resolved as Congress has yet to finish its work on the 2006 budget and the federal government is largely running on a continuing resolution as a result.